 What will we do for food?

-All meals will be provided as part of your registration fee.
+Saturday lunch, Sunday brunch, snacks and support for Saturday dinner potluck will be provided as part of your registration fee.
 Food will be served community-style and will be primarily organic and local when possible.
 Food will be vegan/vegetarian and we can try to accommodate special diets.
 Everyone will be asked to participate in the dishes, snack preparation or other tasks.
 If you like to have something that is not locally grown, consider bringing it along.
-Snacks and beverages will be available for sale at the Milkweed Mercantile as well as in the local small town 3 miles away.
+Friday dinner, Saturday breakfast, snacks and beverages will be available for sale at the Milkweed Mercantile (or can be brought along or purchased nearby):

 Are tickets refundable?

 Tickets are not refundable but are transferable.
-We will have a waiting list and if you cannot make it, we will attempt to find someone to buy your ticket.
-If we can find someone to fill your spot, we will refund all but $25/person to cover processing time and paypal fees.
+If you cannot make it, we will attempt to find someone to buy your ticket.
+If we can find someone to fill your spot, we will refund all but $10/person to cover processing time and paypal fees.
 Beginning 3 weeks before the event, we especially do not guarantee finding you a replacement, but you can try to find someone to purchase your ticket from you directly.